allc/MLP-CodeT5/README.md

+Note: The modified branch only tries to ensure correct behaviours for Code Generation tasks

 # CodeT5: Identifier-aware Unified Pre-trained Encoder-Decoder Models for Code Understanding and Generation

 This is the official PyTorch implementation for the following EMNLP 2021 paper from Salesforce Research: